Route Grade Votings

 Total votes cast 77

-16m.
-Climb the polished V-shaped groove to the glossy ledges.
-Step right and follow the thin crack until just below its top then pull straight up to reach ledges and a finish up the wall.
+Climb the V-groove to ledges, step right and follow the thin crack to just below its end.
+Go straight up the wall to finish.

 Login to your ROCKFAX account to add your comments - Search for comments.

 Where has Providence gone?
 Providence is a great route and a "worthwhile direct line" with excellent climbing.
 Why was it been left out in favour of this route?
 Theres nothing quite like favouring you own routes to make a guide look shoddy.

 Providence is a great line and feels like a more natural way to go.
 Not sure why it's been 'replaced'.